hrubanj/webpage/_posts/2023-10-17-controlling-home-power-plant-with-ai-part-1.markdown

 <br/><br/>

 When the sun is shining, you can sell electricity to the grid, consume it, or charge the battery.
-You can also charge the battery from the grid and consume either directly from the grid, or from the battery.
+You can also charge the battery from the grid and consume either from the grid, or from the battery.
-Some combinations of the above make sense, others less so.
+You can combine some of these settings.
+For example, you can charge your battery and consume from the grid at the same time.

 ### The big picture
 The problem seems simple.
-You are just deciding whether to sell or store electricity.
+Mostly, you are just deciding whether to sell or store electricity.
 But it may grow almost arbitrarily complex.
 You can keep refining weather predictions and their impact on solar panel output.
-And you might also schedule consumption–for example, by running a dishwasher when the sun is shining.
+And you might also optimize when you consume electricity.
+For example, by running a dishwasher when the sun is shining.

-If we want to build a functional solution quickly, we must not get bogged down in fancy micro-optimizations.
+We want to build a functional solution fast.
+We must not get bogged down in fancy micro-optimizations.

-We'll create a working prototype, and then we'll improve it in iterations.
+We'll create a working prototype, and we'll improve it in steps.
-There's going to be lots of simplified assumptions, and some atrocious implementation shortcuts.
+There's going to be lots of simplified assumptions, and some bold implementation shortcuts.

 With the prototype in hand, we'll be able to verify our assumptions, and we'll know where to focus our efforts.
-Even the final solution might be built on a lot of simplifications.
+Even the final solution might use a lot of simplifications.
 After all, Newtonian physics is a simplification, and it works well most of the time.

-Additionally, there won't be much AI in the first iteration.
-I'll explain why in the following sections.
+Additionally, there won't be any AI in the first iteration.
+If you introduce AI too early, you often end up with something that is too hard to build and test.

 ### Variables under control

-We can set the power plant to prefer charging the battery, selling to the grid, or just dumping electricity.
+We can set the power plant to prefer charging the battery, selling to the grid, or  dumping electricity.
-We can also set it to charge the battery from the grid.
+We can also charge the battery from the grid.
-Dumping excess solar electricity makes sense if the battery is full and sell price is negative.
+Dumping electricity makes sense if the battery is full and selling price is negative.

 The battery should be charged to between 10 % and 90 % of its capacity, otherwise it will degrade faster.
 We'll take these thresholds as hard constraints.

 ### Spot prices
-We sell electricity to the grid at spot prices, determined for hourly intervals by the market regulator ([OTE](https://www.ote-cr.cz/en/short-term-markets)).
+We sell electricity to the grid at spot prices.
+The market regulator ([OTE](https://www.ote-cr.cz/en/short-term-markets)) determines prices for hourly intervals.

-The prices for the next day are published at 2 PM.
+OTE publishes prices for the following day at 2 PM.
 This simplifies our problem, because we don't have to predict them.

 ### Purchasing vs. selling prices
-The buy price will usually be higher than the sell price.
+The buying price will usually be higher than the selling price.
-It is possible to both buy and sell electricity at spot prices.
-In this case, the sell price is still a bit lower because the grid operator charges a transmission fee for sold electricity.
+It is possible to both buying and selling electricity at spot prices.
+The grid operator charges a transmission fee for sold electricity.

 Interestingly, spot prices can be negative.
 This means that you would have to pay for selling electricity.
 It should also mean that we could get paid for consuming electricity.

 ### Default solution
-The application provided by the power plant manufacturer has a default solution for controlling power plants.
+The power plant manufacturer provides an application for controlling the system.
 You can, for example, set the maximum battery charge level.
-When it is reached, the power plant starts selling electricity to the grid.
+When the battery reaches it the power plant starts selling electricity to the grid.
-When the battery is discharged below a certain level, the power plant starts charging the battery.
+When the battery level is below a set threshold, the power plant starts charging the battery.
-Own consumption is preferred over both charging and selling.
+The system always prefers own consumption over both charging and selling.
 This usually makes sense.
+If you sell the electricity, you lose some of it, because transmission is not lossless.
-Consuming produced electricity is less lossy than selling it or storing it in the battery.
-And, as mentioned before, the buy price is usually higher than the sell price.
+And, as mentioned before, the buying price is usually higher than the selling price.

 The default allows for some tuning, but it does not address one important issue:
 It does not think ahead.
 It does not try to optimize when the selling should happen.
 And you might want to sell the electricity at a price peak time even if the battery is not full.
-With the default solution, you have to change settings manually, likely multiple times per day.
+If you want to maximize profit, you have to change the settings several times per day.

 ### Naive heuristic - start without AI
-What is the easiest possible tool that can make this better?
+What is the simplest possible tool that can make this better?

-I'd argue that a simple scheduler might be enough.
+I'd argue that a scheduler might be enough.

 The two main requirements are that:
-1. You should be able to configure what the power plant does at any given time (prefer charging, prefer selling, charge from grid), and
+1. You should be able to configure what the power plant does at any given time, and
 2. It should fall back to reasonable defaults if there is no specific configuration.

-The first point ensures that you can set power plant behaviour for the 24 hours for which you know the spot prices, and you don't have to reset it manually every time the behavior needs to change.
+This ensures that you can set power plant behaviour for the 24 hours for which you know the spot prices.

-The second point lets you use heuristics based on historical data if you don't want or can't use granular configuration.
+You don't have to reset it manually every time the behavior needs to change.

+If you don't configure it, it uses heuristics from historical data.

 The scheduler's decision-making can then look something like this: